threestudio-project/threestudio/README.md

 **Tips**

-- For the caorse stage, DeepFloyd IF performs **way better than** StableDiffusion.
+- For the coarse stage, DeepFloyd IF performs **way better than** StableDiffusion.
 - Magic3D uses a neural network to predict the surface normal, which may not resemble the true geometric normal, so it's common to see that your object becomes extremely dark after `system.material.ambient_only_steps`.
 - Try increasing/decreasing `system.loss.lambda_sparsity` if your scene is stuffed with floaters/becoming empty.
 - Try replacing the background to random colors with a probability 0.5 by setting `system.background.random_aug=true` if you find the model incorrectly treats the background as part of the object.